icolwell/icolwell.github.io/_posts/godot_networking_bricks.md

 ## Introduction

 This page is meant to be a quick reference guide to facilitate finding functions or specific syntax required for Godot networking.
-I suggest also reading the [official docs](https://docs.godotengine.org/en/stable/tutorials/networking/index.html), some of the content in this post is directly copied from them.
+I suggest also reading the [official docs](https://docs.godotengine.org/en/stable/tutorials/networking/index.html), some of the content in this post is directly copied from the docs.

 ## Establishing Connections